mtsoleimani/cassandana/README.md

 # Cassandana
 Cassandana is an open source MQTT message broker which is entirely written in Java.
-This project began its life as a fork of [Moquette](http://andsel.github.io/moquette/) , and later underwent some cleanup, optimization and adding extra features.
+This project began its life as a fork of [Moquette](https://github.com/andsel/moquette) , and later underwent some cleanup, optimization and adding extra features.
 Now it’s ready to work as an enterprise message broker.

+# Features

+ - MQTT compliant broker.
+ - Supports QoS 0, QoS 1 and QoS 2
+ - TLS (SSL) Encryption
+ - PostgreSQL, MySQL and MongoDB Authentication and Authorization
+ - Supports HTTP REST API for Authentication and Authorization
+ -  MQTT message archiver ([Silo](https://github.com/mtsoleimani/silo) integrated in Cassandana)
+ - Easy configurable (YAML based)
+ - Supports WebSocket

 # How to install
 Cassandana is cross-platform, which could be deployed on Linux, FreeBSD, Mac and Windows.